skyzyx/resume-jessika-parman/README.md

 ## Work Experience & Notable Projects

 ### [Bark King Blower Truck Service](https://barkking.com) — Woodinville, WA

 #### Office Manager (January 2019—Present)

-* Improved the the interview process to have fewer false-positives.
+* Improved the interview process to have fewer false-positives.
 Adopted revisions to the employee manual, insurance manuals, and training guides.
-Collaborated with H.R. company to ensure legal compliance.
+Collaborated with the HR company to ensure legal compliance.
 Invested in ensuring employees were engaged, happy, and productive.
-Wanted to implemented safety meetings, checked equipment, and ensure proper outfitting for the job (e.g., raingear, high-visibility vests).
+Wanted to implement safety meetings, checked equipment, and ensure proper outfitting for the job (e.g., raingear, high-visibility vests).

-* Saved money through price comparisons, and negotiating with vendors over prices.
+* Saved money through price comparisons and negotiating with vendors over prices.

 * There was active resistance to digital solutions.
-While many of these are still unimplemented, I proposed meaningful improvements to our productivity by:
+While many of these were unimplemented, she proposed meaningful improvements to productivity by:

   * Moving the job schedules into a shared, digital calendar that was reviewable by everyone.

   * Moving documents and spreadsheets into a modern office-document solution like Google Docs or Microsoft Office 365.

-  * Speed up the ability to pay by migrating from paper invoices being snail-mailed to customers, over to web-based invoicing.
+  * Speeding up the ability to pay by migrating from paper invoices being snail-mailed to customers, over to web-based invoicing.

   * Adopting a CRM would have made it easier to divide the work and respond to customer requests in a more timely manner.